Who can apply for a Personal Licence?

 The application must be accompanied by two photographs of the applicant.

 - taken against a light background so that the applicant's features are distinguishable and contrast against the background;

 - 45 millimetres by 35 millimetres;

-- Full face uncovered (without sunglasses) and, unless the applicant wears a head covering due to his or her religious beliefs, without a head covering;
+- full face uncovered (without sunglasses) and, unless due religious beliefs, without a head covering; and